20tab/UnrealEnginePython/README.md

 Just remove the .so files in Plugins/UnrealEnginePython/Binaries/Linux and pull the latest code.

-At the next run the build procedure wil be started again.
+At the next run the build procedure will be started again.

 Android Deployment
 ------------------